 Our apartment is on the second floor with a tiny elevator that has just enough room for two people, or one person with two suitcases, and no more.
 Lol.
 We also have a fantastic outdoor patio (about 10’x10’) off the back; large enough for a table and chairs, one lounger, an outdoor clothes drying rack and lots of additional room to move.
 Along the front of this second story apartment we have a lovely ‘Romeo and Juliet’ balcony.
 Wonderful!

-As soon as we are unpacked, we pour a couple of glasses of rosado (rosé) wine, grab our Bose mini soundlink speakers for some tunes and head to our patio.
+As soon as we are unpacked, we poured a couple of glasses of rosado (rosé) wine, grabbed our Bose mini soundlink speakers for some tunes and headed to our patio.
 Ahhh!
 Perfecto!
-The cooing of the doves just add to the relaxing atmosphere.
+The cooing of the doves adding to the relaxing atmosphere.